 Monitor An initial concern has been expressed in response to screening, an observation from a teacher, Form Tutor, parent/guardian or other concerned professional.
 The pupil may have an educational psychology or specialist assessor report but is not currently receiving any additional support other than that within the class setting.
 SEN Support A concern has been expressed in response to screening, an observation from a teacher, Form Tutor, parent/guardian or other concerned professional.
 The pupil may have an educational psychology or specialist assessor report and is currently receiving some additional support outside of the class setting.
 EHCP/Personalised Learning Plan The pupil has an Education, Health and Care Plan (EHCP - prior to 2014 this was a 'Statement of Special Educational need') OR a Personalised Learning Plan (PLP).
 The pupil may currently be receiving some additional support from the Learning Support Department outside of the class setting.
 The pupil will also benefit from the use of appropriate strategies and resources within the classroom.

-SUPPORT OFFERED AT FHS (REGENT'S PARK)
+SUPPORT OFFERED AT FRANCIS HOLLAND, REGENT'S PARK

-The school is also able to offer some specialist support for learning difficulties such as dyslexia and may be able to offer support to pupils with EHC plans - depending on the severity.
-There is no charge for these sessions.
-Alternatively, parents may prefer to make their own arrangements.
+The school is also able to offer some specialist support for learning difficulties such as dyslexia and will provide support to pupils with EHC plans.

-The school recognise that some children with special needs may have physical disabilities.
-Parents and prospective parents of disabled children can obtain copies of our school's accessibility plan and disability policy from the website.
+The school recognises that some children with special needs may have physical disabilities.
+Parents and prospective parents of disabled children can obtain copies of our school's Accessibility Plan from the website.
 This shows the ways in which the school plan to make our buildings progressively more accessible to disabled pupils, parents, and visitors.

-Staff should not treat pupils with SEND or EHC plans less favourably, without justification, than their nondisabled peers, and should make reasonable adjustments to ensure that pupils who are disabled are not put at a substantial disadvantage in comparison with pupils who are not disabled.
+Staff should not treat pupils with SEND or EHC plans less favourably than their non-disabled peers and should make reasonable adjustments to ensure that pupils who are disabled are not put at a substantial disadvantage in comparison with pupils who are not disabled.